gabrielpasquantonio/Ecommerce-Las-Antillas/README.md

 # E-commerce project: Tobacco Shop - "Las Antillas"
 + ## ___About___
     ```
+    This is the <a href="https://www.digitalhouse.com/br/curso/desenvolvimento-web-full-stack?gclid=Cj0KCQjwkZiFBhD9ARIsAGxFX8CK3KoZyKCnO3H_8vXK4p6Pcor-hjlhC6hnJmms6LG81hbZ7OfiJi0aApMlEALw_wcB">Digital House  Full Stack Web Developer's</a> final project.
 The purpose of this work is the development of an e-commerce website for a tobacco shop called 'Las Antillas'.
 This company sells cigarettes, tobacco products and accessories.
-___
-+ ## ___Target Audience___
-    ```
-    People over 18 years old.
-Smokers who have a refined and sophisticated taste.
+It is a collaborative project made by <a href="https://github.com/cneme23">Carlos Daniel Neme </a> and <a href="https://github.com/gabrielpasquantonio">Gabriel Pasquantonio </a>
 ___

 + ## ___Main Features___
     ```
     A- Visualization of all local products in a responsive, attractive and easy way, in order meet the exact  customers needs , taking into account the requirements for an exemplary User Experience.